TheThirdOne/random-sorting/README.md

 While it is less clear that Chrome's implementation involves a quicksort, there is definitely a evenness that is not apparrent in any other major sort, so Chrome must be using quicksort somehow.
+If you are unconvinced, don't worry I will have a more convinving argument as to why Chrome must be using Quick Sort later.

 ## Figuring out the implementations of Array.Sort